-Imagine if a city’s state funding were calculated based on its Ecological Footprint and available resources?
+Imagine if a city’s funding from the national government were calculated based on its Ecological Footprint and available resources.

 That’s a novel concept that will be tested by six cities in Portugal as part of a three-year project with Global Footprint Network, Portuguese NGO ZERO-Associação Sistema Terrestre Sustentável, University of Aveiro, University of Coimbra, and University of Porto.